 Of course you know the basics of heart disease; it is the number one killer of women.
-Also if you have been diagnosed with high blood pressure or high cholesterol or you have both you can improve your odds with these thinks.
+Also if you have been diagnosed with high blood pressure or high cholesterol, or you have both, you can improve your odds with these things.

-First you should know your health during pregnancy matters and friendships are excellent protections of women hearts.
+First you should know your health during pregnancy matters, and how friendships are excellent protections of women hearts.

 Women are told to keep their waist circumference at 35 inches or below.
 And, if that measurement is higher, then those women hearts are at a greater risk for heart disease.
 This is usually because they are overweight.

 But you should know that even if you are thin and don't smoke, women are at risk for high blood pressure and other cardiovascular diseases, though the risks are at lower levels.

 Armed with this information and the need for women awareness, Nieca Goldberg, MD, medical director of NYU Langone Medical Center overheard a doctor saying that women don't get heart disease.
 This confirmed what she already knew that women needed to start a dialogue of their unique risk factors, and created The Joan H. Tisch Center for Women's Health.

 Starting today learning or knowing these six facts can protect women hearts from cardiovascular diseases giving them good health and longevity.

 They are lots of women, that I personally know, that are thin and have high blood pressure and even fluctuating cholesterol levels.
 I was shocked by this and my friend is taking a low dose of HBP medications.